Norman Kleiss: World War II

 On June 4–6, 1942, Kleiss fought in the Battle of Midway.
 On the morning of June 4, Kleiss accompanied thirty-two SBD dive bombers led by Enterprise's air group commander, Lieutenant Commander C. Wade McClusky, on a search to find the Japanese carrier task force led by Vice Admiral Chuichi Nagumo.
-After several hours of searching, McClusky's group spotted a lone Japanese destroyer, the Arashi, and changed direction to follow it.
+After several hours of searching, McClusky's group spotted a lone Japanese destroyer, the Arashi, and changed direction to mirror its heading.
 In a few minutes, McClusky's pilots caught sight of the main body of the Japanese fleet.
 At 10:22 (Midway Time), Scouting Six attacked the Japanese carrier Kaga.
 At least four pilots from Kleiss's squadron and the accompanying squadron (Bombing Six) scored direct hits.
 Dusty Kleiss was the second pilot to score a hit, putting his 500-pound bomb and his two wing-mounted bombs into the forward section of Kaga's flight deck, right near the Rising Sun insignia.
 In five minutes, three United States dive bomber squadrons had mortally damaged three of the four Japanese aircraft carriers.

 On the afternoon of June 4, Kleiss accompanied another dive bomber mission launched from USS Enterprise, this one led by Lieutenant W. Earl Gallaher.
 Gallaher's dive bombers located the fourth Japanese carrier, the Hiryu, and fatally crippled it.
 Again, Kleiss scored a direct hit on the bow, one of only four or five pilots to do so.
 On June 5, Kleiss accompanied Enterprise's dive bombers on their third mission of the battle, one that failed to sink (or damage, for that matter) a lone Japanese destroyer, the Tanikaze.
 Then on June 6, Kleiss accompanied Enterprise's dive bombers in a mission that helped sink the Japanese cruiser Mikuma.
 Kleiss's bombs struck near Mikuma’s smokestack.
 Kleiss was the only pilot to score three direct hits with a dive bomber plane during the Battle of Midway.
 For his participation in the battle, Kleiss received the Navy Cross in November 1942.

 After the Battle of Midway, Kleiss was transferred to shore duty in the United States.
-After marrying his girlfriend, Eunice Marie "Jean" Mochon, at a wedding chapel in Las Vegas, Kleiss became an instructor assigned to an Advanced Carrier Training Group (ACTG) squadron stationed in Norfolk, Virginia.
-In the autumn of 1942, he transferred to the ACTG squadron assigned to Cecil Field, Florida.
-In October 1943, he resigned his position as instructor to accept a position at the Naval Academy's Postgraduate School, where he spent the next two years preparing for a career in aircraft design.
+After marrying his girlfriend, Eunice Marie "Jean" Mochon, at a wedding chapel in Las Vegas, Kleiss became an instructor assigned to an Advanced Carrier Training Group (ACTG) squadron stationed at NAS Norfolk, Virginia.
+In the autumn of 1942, he transferred to the ACTG squadron assigned to NAAS Cecil Field, Florida.
+In October 1943, he resigned his position as instructor to accept a position at the Naval Postgraduate School, where he spent the next two years preparing for a career in aircraft design.